 Graduate Program

-The Goldberg Department of Dramatic Writing MFA is a two-year program that trains students in the three mediums of dramatic writing: theater, film and episodic series.
+The Goldberg Department of Dramatic Writing MFA is a two-year program that trains students in the three mediums of dramatic writing: playwriting, film and episodic writing.

 It is the mission of the department to teach students the basics of dramatic storytelling while preparing them for their futures as professional writers.
 We believe that cross training writers in more than one medium makes them stronger and more flexible writers.